sergisiso/psyclone-spack/README.md

 spack install llvm +cuda +flang +libomptarget +libomptarget_debug +mlir
 ```

-Set up the Spack compilers configuration (N.B. you may need to e.g. `spack load nvhpc`
+Then set up each compiler to be used to build other Spack packages, for this
-before spack will find the new compilers):
+you first need to load each of them (e.g. `spack load nvhpc`) and then run:
 ```bash
 spack compiler find
 spack compilers
 ```
-and edit the flags in `spack config edit compilers`.
+You can also edit the flags in `spack config edit compilers`.
 For example adding:
 ```
     flags:
       cflags: -O2 -g -fno-omit-frame-pointer